 How do you respond to that?

-If someone were to come up to me and say, "Are you a midget?" instead of getting mad and defensive I'd say, "No, I'm a chibi," and they would laugh.
+If someone were to come up to me and say, "Are you a midget?", instead of getting mad and defensive I'd say, "No, I'm a chibi," and they would laugh.
 If you can make people laugh, they will listen.

-Yeah, it's a Japanese slang word meaning "short person" or "small child."
+Yeah, it's a Japanese slang word meaning "short person" or "small child".
 The word has gained popularity among fans of manga and anime.
 I dress up as an anime character and call myself the drag chibi in my performances.

 I was born with a gift, not a problem.
 I wouldn't change my dwarfism in any way if I had the choice.
 It gives me an edge that other queens wish they had.
 I'm four foot nine and my shoes are a size seven, so I have no problem buying clothes in my size.
 I feel bad for the drag queens who are much taller, because they have to order special shoes and clothes to fit them.
 My clothing is also less expensive than theirs.

 Anyway, getting back to the topic, a lot of people still think it's OK to make fun of little people.
-When people think of dwarfs, they still think of us with a freak show mentality.
+When people think of dwarves, they still think of us with a freak show mentality.
 We need to get the general public to understand that dwarfism is merely a medical condition, and that we're normal people like everybody else.

 There are other problems in other parts of the world.
 For example, little people have been confined to a camp in North Korea.
-The government originally planned to kill them all for being "undesirables."
+The government originally planned to kill them all for being "undesirables".
 The general public there thinks these people have dwarfism because of sins that people in their family have committed.
 It's disgusting.
 In places like that, there's still a lot of work to be done.

 There's not exactly a great amount of media representation of LGBT little people.
 Do you think that contributes to the problem?

 Yes, the LGBT media tends to portray only a few body types.
-Look at our advertisements: You either have the body of a Ken doll, or the physical characteristics of a Spartan warrior.
+Look at our advertisements; you either have the body of a Ken doll, or the physical characteristics of a Spartan warrior.
 We should explore the idea that all bodies are beautiful.
 Gay people aren't just performers and models; they have normal jobs, too, and are normal people.
 To suggest otherwise is very unrealistic.

 Finally, what changes do you feel could benefit LGBT little people?